mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 Note that for non-legacy address types the code letter is included in the filename.

-To fund your MMGen wallet, first import the addresses into your tracking wallet and then send some coins to any of them.
+To fund your wallet, first import the addresses into your tracking wallet and then send some coins to any of them.
 If you run out of addresses, generate more.
 To generate a hundred addresses you’d specify an address range of `1-100`.